gianmarcodogliani/tcl-tk/README.md

 canvas/canvas.tcl : prints an ecg sample waveform in a canvas.

-pspice-nogui/pspiceng.tcl : run pspice simulation in batch mode.
+pspice-nogui/pspiceng.tcl : runs pspice simulation in batch mode.